loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 Secondly, in _Efficient Implementation of a Linear Logic Programming Language_
 @efficient1998 the authors give an implementation of a compiler for the linear logic language Lolli.
-Although they provide a efficient compilation for the language, it is inherently logic based, which SLFL is not.
+Although they provide a efficient compilation for the language, it is a logic programming language, which SLFL is not.

 The paper _A Type System for Bounded Space and Functional In-Place Update_
 @hofmann2000 presents a way to compile a linearly typed first-order functional language into `malloc()`-free `C` code into `malloc()`-free `C` code.
-Again, however, this does not meet the criteria of SLFL as it is a higher-order functional language.
+Again, however, this is not satisfactory as we want SLFL to be a higher-order language.

 In the master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024 Nordmark implements a virtual